darqus/tokyo-night-modern-vscode-theme/docs/COLOR_PALETTE.md

 This document provides a complete reference for the Tokyo Night Lod color palette, including hex values, usage contexts, and customization guidelines.

+## Core colors (no-duplication source)

+To avoid duplication and drift, the theme exposes a centralized set of base colors in code:

+- Source: `src/palette.ts` exports `core` and `palette`
+- Prefer `core` for shared, repeated colors (backgrounds, borders, text levels, and accent families)
+- Use `palette` for domain-specific mappings (UI, tokens, ansi, etc.)

+Guideline:

+- New shared colors that recur across multiple areas should be added to `core` first.
+- Downstream usage should reference `core` (or `palette` if it’s a domain mapping) instead of hardcoding hex values.
+- This keeps contrast, branding and hue families consistent across the theme variants and plugins.

 ## 🎨 Primary Palette

 ### Background Colors